intuiface/intuiface-cdk/libs/tools/schematics/custom-asset-schematics/README.md

 Use it with : `schematics @intuiface/custom-asset:create`
     it will prompt you about the custom asset name, if it's a collection and create all files

-Develop your asset / collection using the squeleton or read the documentation of `@intuiface/core` and `@intuiface/components`
+Develop your asset / collection using the skeleton or read the documentation of `@intuiface/core` and `@intuiface/components`
+Note: After the run of the schematics, VSCode will prompt you to install recommended extensions.
+This is very important to accept and install the Eslint extension to analyze your code for errors.

 Then run `npm run build`